 8. Liveable Neighbourhood

 JL reported that the consultant’s study has been issued and agreed to liaise with the Council as to posting it on their website with a link from the Forum’s website.
 The Council have put in a £5m bid to TfL on the back of the study with the outcome expected at the end of February.
-There is particular interest shown in flood-free routes as flooding is likely to become an increasing issue.
+There is particular interest shown in flood-free routes from Kingston to Richmond as flooding is likely to become an increasing issue.

 The consultants are willing to give a talk on their study, perhaps best in late March/April after TfL’s announcement.
 JL added that there is some money left in the budget that could pay for hiring a venue.